Patrick Kelly: Runway of Love Debuts to West Coast Audiences

 About Patrick Kelly

-Patrick Kelly (ca. 1954–1990) was born and raised in Vicksburg, Mississippi.
+Patrick Kelly (1954–1990) was born and raised in Vicksburg, Mississippi.
 His mother, a home economics teacher, taught him how to draw, and his grandmother, a cook and maid, fostered a love of fashion by bringing him fashion magazines from the family for whom she worked.
 Kelly briefly studied art and history in Jacksonville and Atlanta, as well as fashion in New York City, before moving to Paris in late 1979.
-In 1988, he became the first American and the first Black designer to be voted into the Chambre Syndicale du Prêt-à-Porter des Couturiers et des Créateurs de Mode, the French fashion industry association and standards organization.
+In 1988, he became the first American and the first Black designer to be voted into the Chambre Syndicale du Prêt-à-Porter des Couturiers et des Créateurs de Mode, the French fashion industry association and standards for ready-to-wear designers.
 Kelly’s career was cut short by complications related to AIDS on January 1, 1990.
 The epitaph on his headstone in Père Lachaise Cemetery, Paris, is emblematic of the designer and his legacy: “Nothing Is Impossible.”

 @deyoungmuseum | #deyoungmuseum